ayshe/agile/slides.md

 - BA & Test
 - Additional Stakeholders (optional)

-A showcase is where we demonstrate to the rest of the business all of the work that has been completed during a cycle.
+A demonstration to the rest of the business all of the work that has been completed during a cycle.

 --